mhmdsabry/baby_mamba/README.md

 - *hypothesis (Mamba paper page 9):* Making A selective in addition to or instead of ∆ could yield similar performance, but for simplicity, it is left out.

 **Interpretation of B and C:**
-- *Importance:* Selectivity is vital for filtering out irrelevant information, allowing a sequence model to compress context efficiently.
 - *Role of B and C:* Modifying B and C to be selective provides finer control over incorporating input $(x_t)$ into the state $(h_t)$ or the state into the output $(y_t)$.
 - *Interpretation:* B and C enable the model to modulate recurrent dynamics based on content (input) and context (hidden states), respectively.